ThatVoidUpdate/GimmeTheGun/README.md

 # Gimme The Gun!
-A game by White Flag Games
+A game by Lettuce Play Games